 Think about your eating habits.
 What function does food serve in your life?
 Could you be using food in an addictive way?

 These types of activities are harder to recognize as being harmful, because they involve behaviors that are socially acceptable.
 Society applauds the person who works hard, who is organized, who is physically fit.
-Therefore, it is easy to not recognize that the workaholic, the obsessive compulsive, the fitness fanatic are people who are hurting themselves.
-These activities actually release dopamine in the brain and trigger a "reward system" feeling within us.
+Therefore, it is easy to not recognize the workaholic, the obsessive-compulsive, or the fitness fanatic who are hurting themselves.
+These activities actually release dopamine in the brain and trigger a rewarding feeling within us.
 They may seem like a more natural "drug," but they function like a drug nonetheless.

 Think about your daily life.
 What are the activities that you may be utilizing in a repetitive, ritualistic way?
 Could you be using compulsive activities and routines to avoid feeling?

-Sex, like food, is a vital enjoyable part of life that, when misused, can be serve an addictive purpose.
+Sex, like food, is a vital, enjoyable part of life.
+But when it's misused, it can serve an addictive purpose.
 Compulsive sexual activity and promiscuity cut a person off from feelings.
 During this type of cut off sexual interaction, a person is usually involved in an inward impersonal fantasy world.
-Sex is being used as a way of soothing and numbing oneself, not as a way of relating with another person.
+Sex is being used as a way of soothing and numbing oneself, not as a way of relating to another person.

 Think about how you relate sexually.
-At times, do you find yourself emotionally removed from your partner and caught up in fantasy or the physicality of sexuality?
+Do you always find yourself emotionally removed from your partner and caught up in fantasy or the physicality of sexuality?
 Could you be using sex to cut yourself off from your feelings?